duniter/duniter-v2s/docs/api/runtime-calls.md

 Send a batch of dispatch calls and atomically execute them.
 The whole transaction will rollback and fail if any of the calls failed.

-May be called from any origin.
+May be called from any origin except `None`.

 - `calls`: The calls to be dispatched from the same origin.
 The number of call must not exceed the constant: `batched_calls_limit` (available in constant metadata).

-If origin is root then call are dispatch without checking origin filter.
+If origin is root then the calls are dispatched without checking origin filter.
 (This includes bypassing `frame_system::Config::BaseCallFilter`).

+**Complexity**
+- O(C) where C is the number of calls to be batched.

 #### force_batch - 4